Bedstone Court

 Bedstone Court is a 19th-century country house at Bedstone, Shropshire, England.
-It is occupied by Bedstone College, an independent educational establishment, and is a Grade II listed building.
+It was occupied by Bedstone College, a private school, until 2025, and is a Grade II listed building.

 The red brick and black-and-white timbered house was built between 1882 and 1884, to a design by architect Thomas Harris, for Sir Henry Ripley, a wealthy Yorkshire industrialist and Member of Parliament.
 The multi-gabled three-storey house has wooden mullioned and transomed windows and is a "calendar house", reputed to have 365 windows, 52 rooms (on the first 2 floors), 12 chimneys and 7 external doors.
 The central hall has a 52-panelled stained-glass window depicting the months of the year, signs of the zodiac, birds associated with the months and agricultural activities of the months.

-The Ripley family sold the house for educational purposes in about 1950.
-The building was badly damaged by a fire in 1996 but was fully restored and continues to be the centrepiece of Bedstone College.
+The Ripley family sold the house for educational purposes in 1948.
+The building was badly damaged by a fire in 1996 but was fully restored and continued to be the centrepiece of Bedstone College, which closed in 2025.